ropensci/rangr/README.md

 <!-- badges: end -->

 The **rangr** package is designed to simulate species range dynamics.
-This tool mimics the essential processes that shape population size and spatial distributions: local dynamics, dispersal and habitat selection.
+This new tool mimics the essential processes that shape population size and spatial distributions: local dynamics, dispersal and habitat selection.
 Simulations may be conducted in a spatially-explicit and dynamic environment, which facilitates population projections as they respond to climate or land-use changes.
 By using different sampling schemes and observational error distributions, the structure of the original survey data can be reproduced or a purely random sampling can be mimicked.

 The study is supported by the National Science Centre, Poland, grant no.
 2018/29/B/NZ8/00066.